DaWe35/onchain-video/README.md

 # Onchain Video

-Upload and watch videos on the blockchain.
+Upload and watch videos on the Blast EVM blockchain.

 No logical reason to do this.